-The Keresan Family of Native American Tribes, also called Keres, Queresan, and Queres, is a group of seven related languages spoken by Keres Pueblo peoples in New Mexico.
+The Keresan Family of Native American Tribes, also called Keres, Queresan, and Queres is a group of seven related languages spoken by Keres Pueblo peoples in New Mexico.
 Each is mutually intelligible with its closest neighbors, but there is significant diversity between the Western and Eastern groups.
-This linguistic family of Pueblo Indians includes the inhabitants of several villages on the Rio Grande, in north-central New Mexico, between the Rito de los Frijoles (at Bandelier National Monument) and the Jemez River, as well as on the latter stream from the pueblo of Zia to its month.
+This linguistic family of Pueblo Indians includes several villages on the Rio Grande, in north-central New Mexico, between the Rito de los Frijoles (at Bandelier National Monument) and the Jemez River as well as on the latter stream from the pueblo of Zia to its month.

-Long before the coming of the Spaniards, they had abandoned the Rito de los Frijoles, and, moving farther southward, separated into a number of autonomous village communities.
+Long before the coming of the Spaniards, they had abandoned the Rito de los Frijoles and, moving farther southward, separated into several autonomous village communities.
 According to Francisco Vasquez de Coronado, who visited the “Quirix” province in 1540, these Indians occupied seven pueblos.
-Forty years later Antonio de Espejo found five; while in 1630, Fray Alonso Benavides described the people as numbering 4,000, in seven towns.
+Forty years later, Antonio de Espejo found five; in 1630, Fray Alonso Benavides described the people as numbering 4,000, in seven towns.
 As with Tiwa, Tewa, and Towa, there is some disagreement today among the Keres people as to whether there should be a written language.
 Some pueblo elders feel that their languages should be preserved by oral traditions alone.
-However, many Keres speakers have decided that literacy is important for passing the language on to the children and have developed their own orthography (spelling system) for their language.
-Today, there are programs teaching Pueblo children to read and write in five of the seven Keres-speaking pueblos.
+However, many Keres speakers have decided that literacy is essential for passing the language on to the children and have developed their orthography (spelling system) for their language.
+Today, programs are teaching Pueblo children to read and write in five of the seven Keres-speaking pueblos.

 The Keres pueblos include: